Zopherus/Zopherus.github.io/index.md

 The dataset we use is the [arXiv Dataset](https://www.kaggle.com/Cornell-University/arxiv) on Kaggle.
 It contains more than 1.7 million scholarly paper across STEM and is a mirror of the original ArXiv dataset maintained by Cornell University.
 Among the features, two most useful for us is categories (will be used in the supervised learning part) and abstract.
 ## Method
 ### Feature Extraction
-Bag of words and word embedding is two classic method to get a feature representation of a block of text.
+Bag-of-words and word embedding is two classic method to get a feature representation of a block of text.
 They are preferred in different models.

 ### Unsupervised Learning
+For unsupervised learning, we extract the features in the baf-of-words style.
+After applying dimensionality reduction, we train K-means and Gaussian Mixture Model(GMM) on the data.
+We go through the hyperparameter tuning process to determine the optimal hyperparameter, such as number of classes, for those models.
 ### Supervised Learning

 ## Result